FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making

 \subsubsection{Risk-Control Component}

-{We innovatively design a dual-level risk-control mechanism comprising within-episode and over-episode risk management.
-The within-episode risk control mechanism detects market risk within a single training episode, enabling the manager agent to adjust trading actions promptly to prevent potential losses, which takes account of short-term trading performance and market fluctuations.
-Additionally, the within-episode risk control mechanism also operates during the testing stage.
-In contrast, the over-episode risk control mechanism only functions during the training stage, and it provides updating directions for prompt optimization by comparing the trading performance of the current episode with the previous one.
-This reflection helps the manager agent update its investment beliefs based on the differences in performance.
-Informed by prior observations of market risk and profitability patterns, these two mechanisms can potentially avoid repetitive investment mistakes, thereby enhancing gains for future investments.}
+We have innovatively designed a dual-level risk-control mechanism consisting of within-episode and over-episode risk management.
+The within-episode mechanism detects market risk within a single training episode, allowing the manager agent to promptly adjust trading actions to mitigate potential losses by accounting for short-term trading performance and market fluctuations.
+This mechanism also operates during the testing phase.
+In contrast, the over-episode mechanism functions exclusively during the training stage, providing prompt optimization guidance by comparing the trading performance of the current episode with the previous one.
+This reflection enables the manager agent to update its investment beliefs based on performance differences.
+By drawing on prior observations of market risk and profitability patterns, these two mechanisms help avoid repeated investment errors, thereby enhancing future returns.

-\textbf{\textit{Within-Episode Risk Control: }}.
-The within-episode risk alert is triggered by an instant drop in CVaR value.
-The rationale of this setting is that Conditional Value at Risk (\textbf{CVaR}) typically represents the average of the bottom 1\% of past daily trading Profits and Losses (\textbf{PnLs}).
-When the CVaR value decreases on a given day, it often means that the PnLs from our trading decisions on the previous day (or days) are in the bottom 1\%, indicating a potentially high-risk market condition.
-Once the within-episode risk is initiated, the manager agent is instructed to adopt a risk-averse attitude for the current day's trading actions, regardless of the prior risk status.
+\textbf{\textit{Within-Episode Risk Control:}} The within-episode risk alert is triggered by a sudden drop in the CVaR value.
+Conditional Value at Risk (\textbf{CVaR}) represents the average of the worst-performing 1\% of daily trading Profits and Losses (\textbf{PnLs}).
+A decrease in CVaR typically indicates that recent trading decisions have led to PnLs within this bottom percentile, signaling a potentially high-risk market condition.
+When this occurs, the manager agent adopts a risk-averse stance for that day's trading actions, regardless of the prior risk status.